 The Dunedin location held its grand opening on January 7, 2012.
-Though Devon originally intended to open a large production facility in Tampa, the housing bubble burst making it a struggle for her to find adequate funding.
-The decision was made to open a small facility in the coastal town of Dunedin.
 The brewery started in a 600 ft storefront and eventually expanded to the neighboring business in late 2013.
 The current 1,200 square foot brewery features 10 taps, ample outdoor seating, a 3.5 barrel system, and 7 barrel fermenters.
 A majority of 7venth Sun’s saisons and lagers are produced at this facility.
 There were a lot of challenges producing beer in such a confined area, but starting with small batches proved serendipitous as it allowed the creation of a wide variety of styles – an extremely liberating change from the large production brewery setting.

 Beer for the Sunshine State

-Devon collaborated with other burgeoning breweries, discussing process ideas, and dipped into the vast availability of tropical and citrus fruits the state had to offer.
-It was the beginning of a path that set the tone for 7venth Sun – innovating traditional styles by taking a new approach.
+Through collaboration with other burgeoning breweries, discussing process ideas, and dipping into the vast availability of tropical and citrus fruits the state had to offer, it was the beginning of a path that set the tone for 7venth Sun – innovating traditional styles by taking a new approach.